 - Explants take more regeneration time to grow.

-It is a very effective method in the field of agricultural and industrial science, by which clones of a plant can prepare and disease-resistant plants can also develop.
+It is a very effective method in agricultural and industrial science, by which clones of a plant can be prepared, and disease-resistant plants can also be developed.
+For example, the Tobacco Mosaic Virus has been eliminated from the petunia species, and Cauliflower Mosaic Virus has been eliminated from the Brassica oleracea plants.